kzhang28/Distributed-TensorFlow-Training-Examples/README.md

 #Usage
 1. For each example `xxx.py`,
-you can find the corresponding folder in which there are scripts to run it in distributed mode
+you can find the corresponding folder in which there are scripts to run it in distributed mode.
+Change the python path and HOME path before run it.

 # Version
 Tensorflow version: 0.11.0rc0